joealden/corum-docs/src/design/4-api/1-index.md

 As well as abstracting away complexity, graphcool allows you to easily extend its capabilities.
-For example, I will extend graphcool to do things such as create and authorize users, initialize data so that the client doesn't have to, (E.G. Set vote count of a new post to 0 automatically) and do some validation on the data.
-(E.G. Ensure a user can only vote once on a single post)
+For example, I will extend graphcool to do things such as create and authorize users, initialize data so that the client doesn't have to, (e.g. Set vote count of a new post to 0 automatically) and do some validation on the data (e.g. Ensure a user can only vote once on a single post).

 For more information about graphcool, visit there website here.
 ([graph.cool](https://www.graph.cool/))